insure logo

 Best companies for cheap car insurance for 18-year-olds

-Insure’s best companies for teens are based upon the 2023 Best Auto Insurance Companies ranking.
-See the table below for the best auto insurance companies for 18-year-olds.
+Our best companies for teens are based on the 2024 Best Auto Insurance Companies ranking.
+The table shows the best auto insurance companies for 18-year-olds.

 CompanyBest forAM Best ratingAverage annual premium